Corionis/ELS/README.md

 # ELS : Entertainment Library Synchronizer

+_**Release 4.1**_

+Added Email Servers, Archivers and Cleanup Tools along with a number of refinements.

+Now automation of scheduled back-up actions can send notification emails of the Mismatches and What's New files in plain text or HTML formats.
+And archive the resulting logs and data files then manage how many archive files are retained.
+This provides a fully self-maintaining back-up mechanism that will notify if anything goes wrong with fault emails as well.

+OAuth2 support does not work at this time due to providers still implementing and testing.
+However the ELS implementation works through "_Sign-In With_".
+Unfortunately actually sending emails via OAuth2 still does not work.

 _**Release 4.0**_

 _Note_: ELS is 10 years old.
 The desktop application, Navigator, is new after 3.5 years of